Learn. Grow. Lead.

 Lakeland is excited to invite students to apply for an unparalleled experiential learning and small business management opportunity that will set graduates apart from the competition.
 At the core of our student-run businesses will be the people – Lakeland University students.
 Students will:

-Launch: Lakeland Student-Run Businesses is excited to announce our new Launch student staff positions available and the Nonprofit positions funded through Launch's Nonprofit Division!
+Launch: Lakeland Student-Run Businesses is excited to announce our new Launch student staff positions available and the Nonprofit positions funded through Launch's Nonprofit Wage Collaboration!
 See below!

 Are you entrepreneurial?
 Are you self-motivated, accountable, and eager?
 Do you want a professional experience that will set you apart from your peers?